 Biotech and API (active pharmaceutical ingredient)

-On a basic level, drugs consists of two parts, the active pharmaceutical ingredient (API) and the chemically inactive excipient, for instance lactose or sesame oil.
+On a basic level, drugs consists of two parts: the active pharmaceutical ingredient (API) and the chemically inactive excipient, for instance lactose or sesame oil.
 The API in drugs can be synthetic, biotechnological or a combination of the two.

 Thus, facilities of the future need to be built in a flexible way to support a broad range of manufacturing technologies as well as volume requirements.
-These requirements range from extremely small volumes needed for personalised medicine, a few hundred kilos for orphan drugs, and tons of products for common diseases like diabetes, arthritis and certain types of cancer.
+These requirements range from extremely small volumes needed for personalized medicine, a few hundred kilos for orphan drugs, and tons of products for common diseases like diabetes, arthritis and certain types of cancer.

 OSD (oral solid dosage)